 Commercial poultry production in the U.S. and Michigan includes strict biosecurity measures at the farm level to ensure the health and welfare of poultry as well as provide safe and wholesome food products.
 The practice of raising chickens and turkeys indoors provides a healthy, safe and controlled environment that minimizes the chances of spreading a variety of bird diseases including avian influenza.

-Domestic poultry raised out-of-doors, often in small backyard flocks, have a much greater risk of being exposed to diseases like avian influenza which can be carried by wild birds.
+Poultry raised out-of-doors, often in small backyard flocks, have a much greater risk of being exposed to diseases like avian influenza which can be carried by wild birds.
 When wild birds and domestic poultry share water, feeding and living areas, the possibility for disease transmission from one to the other significantly increases.
 Utilizing biosecurity measures can help keep birds healthy.